-The Utilities Board of Rainbow City (UBRC) is pleased to provide you with this year's Annual Water Quality Report.
-This publication is our commitment to keep you, our customer, informed on issues related to water service.
+The Utilities Board of Rainbow City (UBRC) is pleased to bring you this year's Annual Water Quality Report.
+This publication is our commitment to keep you, our customers, informed on issues related to water service.
 This report provides information concerning the source of your drinking water, treatment techniques, test results, as well as an explanation of the numbers and terms used in it.
 UBRC works diligently to provide high quality water at the lowest possible price.
 We are committed to providing a quality drinking water that meets or exceeds all state and federal drinking water standards.
+The water system incurred a lead consumer notice reporting violation for failure to provide proof that the consumer notification of tap results for the January 2021 - December 2023 lead and copper monitoring period were distributed to customers.
+Upon notification of the violation by ADEM, UBRC mailed a copy of their tap results along with the required supporting documentation to the customers sampled to address the violation and returned to compliance on November 16, 2025.
 If you have any questions about this report or concerns regarding your water service, please contact General Manager, Brian Purcell at (256) 442-2553 or by email at bpurcell@rbcwater.net.